shimrite/DiscoveringDiseaseOutbreaks/README.md

 # DiscoveringDiseaseOutbreaks
 This project discover disease outbreaks from news headlines, using names location detection, transforming into geo-locations (coordinates) and classify these points into clusters.
-* This project was built as part of a LiveProject of Manning site.
+* This project was built as a LiveProject (Manning).
 #unsupervised#clusterring#regularExperssion#geonamescache#kmeans#DBSCAN#basemap

-The project is broken into the following parts:
+## The project is broken into the following parts:
-1. Extracting City and Country Information from News Headlines
+1. Extracting City and Country Information from News Headlines (data/headlines.txt file attached)
-2. Finding Geographic Locations of Headlines
+2. Finding Geographic Locations of Headlines (using geonamescach library)
-3. Clustering Headlines Based on Location
+3. Clustering Headlines Based on Location (KMeans, DBSCAN)

-This project contain the following files:
+## This project contain the following files:
 ### 1. GeoNamesAndLocations.ipynb -
 this module extract cities and countries names from each headline (if exist). then we transform every name to its geo-location (using geonamescache library).